Estimating heterogeneous wildfire effects using synthetic controls and satellite remote sensing: Materials and Methods

-Climate data was obtained from the interpolated surface meteorological data GridMET \citep{Abatzoglou2013} through GEE as well, to account for precipitation amount (daily total in milimeters), maximum temperature and wind speed (Wind velocity at 10m in m/s) over the desired time period for each area of interest.
-We use the burning index composed feature from GridMET, which is the National Fire Danger Rating System (NFDRS) fire danger index \citet{Wildfire2002}, as a proxy for large-wildfire occurrence likelihood, in order to stratify observations by probability of wildfire occurrence and discern different vegetation recovery patterns.
+Ecological land-surface models generally require climatological variables as inputs, such as air temperature, humidity, precipitation and incident solar radiation \citep{Running1987}.
+For this purpose, climate data was obtained from the interpolated surface meteorological data GridMET \citep{Abatzoglou2013} through GEE as well, to account for precipitation amount (daily total in milimeters), maximum temperature (daily maximum in Kelvins), 1000 hour accumulated dead fuel moisture (as a percentage) and solar radiation or surface downward shortwave radiation (in $ W/m^2$) over the desired time period for each area of interest.
+We also use the burning index (BI) from GridMET, which is the National Fire Danger Rating System (NFDRS) fire danger index, \citet{Wildfire2002}, as a proxy for fire weather hazard, in order to stratify observations to study how vegetation recovery patterns change with varying degrees of fire weather hazard.
+Due to human causes, high fire weather hazard is not necessarily linked to actual fire hazard.
+However, even though this BI is not a perfect estimation of the probability of wildfire occurrence, we consider this as a reliable approximation for our purposes.
+Table \ref{table:GridMet_table} summarises the variables obtained from GridMET and the units they are measuring.